swarmfabsim/swarmfabsim.github.io/README.md

-## Swarm Fab Simulation - A Simulator written in NetLogo for evaluating swarm-based job-shop algorithms
+## Swarm Fab Simulation - A simulator written in NetLogo for evaluating swarm-based job-shop algorithms